simonesilvestroni/m2m-website/_posts/2023-03-04-mastering-ipogeo-ep.md

 The way I approached the final mastering stage resembles the same technique adopted while [mixing Ember Rev's upcoming album](/blog/reaper-daw-subprojects/).
 Subprojects are such a powerful and useful feature I couldn't refrain from trying it with mastering.

-Once the 'editing' phase is complete, ideally I don't want to keep tinkering with the audio material.
+Once the editing stage is complete, ideally I don't want to keep tinkering with the audio material.
 With subprojects there's no bouncing of the two-track to disk to be imported in a new session.
 Instead, the stem-mastered project becomes a _child_ to be added to a _parent_ project.

-The crucial difference is that if I then double-click the child project (rendered in the parent project as a stereo wave file), Reaper opens the original session, complete with stems on different tracks, plug-ins, edits and automation.
-I can perform fine-tuning without technically leaving my master parent project.
-Once I save the new edits, the child is automatically re-rendered and updated.
+The crucial difference is that if I then double-click the child project (rendered in the parent project as a stereo wave file), Reaper opens a new project tab containing the original session, complete with multi-tracks, plug-ins, edits and automation.
+I can perform fine-tuning without technically leaving my master project.
+Once I save the new edits, the child is automatically re-rendered and updated in the parent.

 So far, I haven't seen anyone else using the same procedure, so this is to be considered my take on stem mastering using subprojects in Reaper.

 ## Mastering ‘Ipogeo’

 I had to go back to the stems a couple times, because of minor loudness adjustments.
-Normally, I would have adopted a multi-band compressor on certain frequency ranges; since subprojects are available, I simply double-cliked and opened the original stem stession, applied the corrections on drums and bass without touching vocals and the remaining instrumentation.
+Normally, I would have adopted a multi-band compressor on certain frequency ranges; since subprojects are available, I simply double-clicked and opened the original stem stession, applied the corrections on drums and bass without touching vocals and the remaining instrumentation.

 Once happy with the master, I bounced three versions, each one with a progressively higher loudness.
 In the following screengrab, the subproject (yellow audio item) had retained the original session markers as item/take markers, which helped with automating the limiter in certain sections.